godby-group/idea-public/doc/jupyter/index.rst

 Examples
 *********

-You'll find a few jupyter notebooks in `examples/jupyter`.
+You'll find a collection of jupyter notebooks in the :code:`jupyter/` subdirectory.
 Once you've installed iDEA on your computer, you can run these examples interactively via

 .. code-block:: bash

-    cd examples/jupyter
+    cd jupyter/
     jupyter notebook

-If you prefer to get a first impression without installing iDEA, you may want to have a look at the static HTML versions of the examples.
+If you prefer to get a first impression without installing iDEA, you find static HTML versions of the examples below.

 .. toctree::